Carmelita Jeter

 Carmelita Jeter (/ˈdʒɛtər/ JET-tər, born November 24, 1979) is a retired American sprinter, who competed in the 60 metres, 100 m and 200 m.
-For over a decade, between 2009 and 2021, Jeter held the title as "Fastest woman alive" after running a 100 m personal best of 10.64 seconds at the 2009 Shanghai Golden Grand Prix.
-In the 100 m, she was the 2011 world champion and the 2012 silver medalist.
-She is also a three-time Olympic medallist.
+For over a decade, between 2009 and 2021, Jeter was called the "Fastest woman alive" after running a 100 m personal best of 10.64 seconds at the 2009 Shanghai Golden Grand Prix.
+In the 100 m, she was the 2011 world champion and the 2012 Olympic silver medalist.

 She won the 100 m bronze at the 2007 World Championships in Athletics and a gold at the World Athletics Final.
-She won a second World Championship bronze.
-Her personal best of 10.64 s makes her the fourth fastest woman ever in the 100 m, behind Florence Griffith Joyner's long-standing world record, Elaine Thompson-Herah's 10.54 seconds and Shelly-Ann Fraser-Pryce's 10.60 seconds.
+She won a second World Championship bronze in 2009.
+Her personal best of 10.64 s makes her the fifth fastest woman ever in the 100 m, behind Florence Griffith Joyner (10.49 s), Elaine Thompson-Herah (10.54 s), Shelly-Ann Fraser-Pryce (10.60 s), and Melissa Jefferson-Wooden (10.61 s).

+In May 2023, she was named the new head coach of the track & field and cross country programs at the University of Nevada, Las Vegas (UNLV).

 Early life

+Jeter was born on November 24, 1979.

 Jeter attended Bishop Montgomery High School in Torrance, California.
 Initially, basketball was the preferred sport in her family, and her younger brother, Eugene, later joined the Sacramento Kings.
 Her basketball coach suggested that she try out track, and an 11.7-second run confirmed her natural talent for sprinting.
 Jeter graduated from California State University, Dominguez Hills, which is located in Carson, California, with a bachelor's degree in physical education.
 Jeter set the record for most NCAA medals by a CSUDH track athlete and became the university's first U.S. Olympic Trials qualifier.
 A recurring hamstring problem kept her out of competition for much of 2003–05, and it was not until 2007 that she made her first impact in senior track and field athletics, having undergone treatment with deep tissue massage.